ian-whitestone/rpi-security-system/README.md

 ### System Monitoring with Glances

 The glances webserver provides a pretty slick system dashboard, which can be easily viewed on a desktop browser or a mobile device.
-As discussed in `setup.md`, I configured the `glances.conf` file to watch for a few processes.
+As discussed in `setup.md`, I configured the `glances.conf` file to monitor the core processes discussed above.

 <img src="imgs/glances.png">